robotlovesyou/tell/README.md

 3. nlohmann/json json parsing/serializing/deserializing library included in include/thirdparty/nlohmann directory.
 See https://github.com/nlohmann/json
 4. CLI11 is a command line parsing library.
 It is included in include/thirdparty/cli11.
 See https://github.com/CLIUtils/CLI11 for details

+In addition to the libraries mentioned above, the gen library includes a partial port of the strcase library from Go to C++.
+See https://github.com/iancoleman/strcase for the original source code.

 ## Til Interface Language

 ### Types